-Our team at Mandala Family Wellness embraces a wholistic approach to testing, assessments, and developmentally appropriate therapies in Jacksonville and Ponte Vedra Beach, FL
+Our team at Mandala Family Wellness embraces a wholistic approach to assessment, evaluation and developmentally appropriate therapies in Jacksonville and Ponte Vedra Beach, FL

 Katherine Falwell, Ph.D., BCBA-D